 What is the likelihood of success with IVF?

 The success of IVF is much higher than the majority of other fertility treatment options, however this success rate is individualized based on age (both chronological and ovarian (reflected by hormones such as AMH)), genetic testing of the embryo and so on and so forth.
 In general, it can range anywhere from 40-70%.

 Why would you do a day 3 transfer vs. a day 5 transfer?

 In certain situations, you might opt for a day 3 transfer if you have previously done IVF and your embryos have failed to develop to day 5.
 On day 3 the embryos are usually 4-8 cell stage, so their developmental capability is unknown.
-Often times in order to improve implantation rate you can wait till day 5 so the embryos are at the blast stage giving a better idea of their quality and developmental potential.
+Often times in order to improve implantation rate you can wait until day 5 so the embryos are at the blastocyst stage giving a better idea of their quality and developmental potential.

 How do you decide on a single embryo transfer vs. a multiple embryo transfer?

 This is based on multiple factors.
 When debating on a single embryo transfer you have to take into account embryo quality (grade and day 3 vs day5), whether it has been PGS tested, and the patient’s history (previous transfers and any pregnancies).

 One should consider preimplantation genetic testing (PGT) if they have had previous failed transfers, multiple miscarriages, are of advanced maternal age (which increases the likelihood of chromosomal abnormalities), have a known genetic disease, or are wishing to select the sex of the embryo transferred.
 Genetic testing allows patients to transfer the best quality embryo with the highest chance of success first.

 Eggs and embryos are frozen by a senior embryologist in liquid nitrogen using a freezing process called vitrification.
 This means they are quickly frozen and stored at a temperature of -320F (-196C).

 How do you decide which eggs/embryos will be frozen?